Chicago House AC: Club identity

 The club's name, Chicago House Athletic Club, was announced on February 21, 2021, and refers to the Chicago house style of music.
 It was one of 400 entries submitted for a public contest; the 68 finalist names were picked through public votes in a bracket tournament.
-The club's logo uses civic symbols of Chicago as well as the city skyline and depicts the Chicago River.
+The club's logo uses the municipal device of Chicago and the letterforms suggest the city skyline.
 The team's colors are "Patina Green", black, and "deep rust" (a shade of orange).